iotaledger/hornet/docs/getting_started/security_101.md

 This section provides a checklist of steps for running a reliable and secure node.

 :::info
 Please note that servers that are reachable from the Internet are a constant target from security challengers.
-Please, make sure you follow minimum security essentials summarized in this article.
+Please, make sure you the follow minimum security essentials summarized in this article.
 :::

 ## Securing Your Device